A spirit who took his own life is restless with self-blame and

-Josefa still enjoys her home remembering her life here, not minding sharing her former room with the living.
+Josefa still enjoys her home remembering her life here, and does not mind sharing her former rooms with the living.
 She perhaps likes the company, having hosted many parties and events here, being the Mayor’s wife.

-In her old quarters, the upstairs dining room, staff and patrons have seen her apparition going about her business.
+In her old quarters and the upstairs dining room, staff and patrons have seen her apparition going about her business.

-In the rooms she lived in which is the current upstairs dining room, the living have heard multiple women’s voices, the cries of babies, and breaking glass.
+In these rooms mentioned above, the living have heard multiple women’s voices, the cries of babies, and breaking glass.

 Spirit of Hattie

 Hattie loves having both bars in her home.
-She often visits the bars, likes to turn the lights on and off and flashing them to let the living know she is there, likes to play the piano, shuffles the wine glasses, plays the piano, shuffles wine glasses and is friendly with the staff, calling out their names.
+She often visits them, likes to turn the lights on and off; flashing them to let the living know she is there, likes to play the piano, shuffles the wine glasses, and is friendly with the staff, calling out their names.